BSski/SERG/README.md

 :date: **22.08.2020**
-- added information about settings and settings changes to report file
+- added information about settings and settings changes to a report file

 :date: **01.08.2020 - 05.08.2020